Cancelled flight

 5. Have your case reviewed

 There are several different authorities that can assess your case if the airline rejects your claims.
-Which one depends, among other things, on the type of compensation you demand and in which country the flight issue took place.
+Which one depends, among other things, on the type of compensation you demand and what country you flew from.

 Submit a complaint on ARN's website